Skip to content

 • Ongoing Monitoring and Improvement: Continuous monitoring allows for the identification of new risks and the assessment of the effectiveness of controls, fostering a culture of improvement in defending against evolving threats.

-The synergy between ITSM Security and Risk Management enhances the overall security posture of an organization by promoting collaboration, shared objectives, and comprehensive risk assessment practices.
+Integrating Information Security and Risk Management enhances the overall security posture of an organization by promoting collaboration, shared objectives, and comprehensive risk assessment practices.
 This integrated approach is essential for effectively mitigating risks and safeguarding valuable assets.

 Subscribe to Navvia Blog